Communication Workers Of America

 How does Communication Workers Of America spend its money?

 Communication Workers Of America directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Communication Workers Of America tax-deductible?